 Iterable integrates with quite a few big names like Google Analytics, Radar.io, SparkPost, Stitch, Census, Mixpanel, Woopra, Segment, and Magento.
 It also integrates with Zapier for even more opportunities, so the sky’s essentially the limit with this ESP.

 Sure, there’s no denying that Klaviyo is a powerful, highly advanced platform, but that doesn’t have to mean it’s for everybody.
-The digital marketing world is yours to explore, survivors!
+The digital marketing world is yours to explore, survivors, and so are Klaviyo alternatives!
 If it’s not the perfect fit for your business, there are always these other options better suited to your needs.
 It’s always great to keep all your options open and to stay informed.